Two conjectured strengthenings of Tur\'an's theorem: Generalising a conjecture due to Bollob as and Nikiforov

 As noted in \cite{bollobas07}, Conjecture~\ref{con:bn} is not valid for complete graphs.
 The conjecture also places a lot of emphasis on $\mu_2$.
-Lin, Ning and Wu \cite{lin20} proved the Bollob\'as and Nikiforov conjecture for triangle-free graphs.
+Zhang \cite{zhang} proved Conjecture 3 for regular graphs, using that $\mu_2 > 0$ in his proof.
+Lin, Ning and Wu \cite{lin20} proved the conjecture for triangle-free graphs.
 It should be noted that the cycle $C_7$ provides an example of a triangle-free graph for which